Foot issues are common in aged care – foot pain affects approximately one in four older people (Menz 2016).

 Ensure that the resident is wearing shoes that fit them.

-Trim nails properly, this means soaking feet beforehand, cutting straight across the nail and not tapering corners or trimming too short.
+Nails should be trimmed properly by a podiatrist.
+This invoves soaking feet beforehand, cutting straight across the nail and not tapering corners or trimming too short.

 Keep feet clean and dry.